 We have divided this technical SEO checklist into three major categories: improving your website speed to prevent high bounce rate and improve user engagement; improving your site performance to make sure it’s properly indexed by Google, and optimizing the technical aspect of your content, which is the heart and soul of SEO.

 While technical SEO can be challenging at times, it is definitely doable, and there are many different tools that can help you along the way.
 You can also contact an enterprise SEO expert to get help with technical SEO.
-It’s important to maintain a regular schedule to optimize your site periodically, instead of doing all these technical SEO optimizations at once.
+It’s important to maintain a regular schedule to optimize your site periodically, instead of doing all these SEO optimizations at once.